Psyllobora vigintiduopunctata

 The 22-spot ladybird is best looked for amongst low vegetation.
 It has occasionally been found in woodlands, on lower branches of young trees and in some coastal areas.
 In a survey conducted between 1960 and 1965 by G.I.
 Savoiskaya in South-Eastern Kazakhstan, up to 500 individuals were found overwintering together in the leaf litter at the bases of birches, hawthorns and wild apple trees.
 These instances were noted as being found between 1000 meters and 2000 meters above sea level.

 The Royal Botanic Gardens, Kew officially recorded their first 22-spot lady bird in 1969, publishing this finding along with many other additions to their wild flora and fauna records.

 The hemolymph of the 22-spot ladybird beetle contains a dimeric alkaloid, psylloborine A, which has unique structural features, highlighting the species' complex chemical defenses and evolutionary adaptations.

 In popular culture

-The 22-spot ladybird has been featured on multiple postage stamps around the world.
+The 22-spot ladybird is the namesake of the Finnish indie rock band 22-Pistepirkko.
+In addition, this species has been featured on multiple postage stamps around the world.